 That is not the way the Thais enjoy a visit to the beach.
 Their trip to the beach is more like a picnic where you enjoy the company of your family and friends.
 Instead of parasols in solitude, you will find a roof consisting of parasols placed so close together that not a ray of sunshine can get through.

 Under the parasol roof, you sit gathered around small tables where you can enjoy your picnic with food brought from home or bought at the beach.
 In my eyes, the Thai way seems much more appealing than using sunloungers in solitude.

 The prices at Cha-am Beach are also quite different from the prices at the popular tourist beaches.
-For example, here you get a ride on a banana boat for 100 baht, which is considerably cheaper than at Patong Beach where you will have to pay three to four times as much if I remember correctly.
+For example, here you get a ride on a banana boat for 100 baht (100 baht), which is considerably cheaper than at Patong Beach where you will have to pay three to four times as much if I remember correctly.

 The beach is five kilometres (three miles) long and along its entire length runs a small road, studded with small stalls where you can buy everything from beach stuff to clothing.
 You will also find eateries and places to get a relaxing massage along the beach.